 Told in their own words, they leave nothing unsaid.
 Find validation and see new glimpses of the truth as they share their stories… Stories that could be any of ours.

 The key thing is, herpes is passed from contact with someone else’s herpes outbreak.
 Yep and yuck.
-There’s no way to get it or give it aside from body-to-body contact.
+There’s no way to get it or give it aside from body-to-body contact, though some say the saliva and etc., of a person who has or other an outbreak can pass it on.

-Though, they do warn that herpes can come along and hop on over to our place in someone’s bodily fluids and saliva making condoms our friend. we know male sociopaths usually refuse to wear condoms.
-We know they lie about anything and everything, we know they don’t care.
-So.
+Meaning, herpes can come along and hop on over to our place in someone’s bodily fluids and saliva making condoms our friend.
+This makesthe chances of us getting herpes or other STIs from a socioapthic “partenr” pretty high ebcasue we all know, male sociopaths typically refuse to wear condoms.
+There are soem female socioapths who refuse them as well.
+And we know they lie about anything and everything, including passing on an STI.

 Narcissistic Abuse Unwound